lybech/texystuff/README.md

 * Erebus:
   This is an even nicer beamer theme

+* Wavylines
+  An even even nicer theme!
+Try it with the [arctic] option

 * aautitelblad:
   A package to generate a title page for AAU project reports